Industry

-From wars to natural disasters, humanitarian crises in 2023 were numerous and extreme.
-More than ever, digital technologies are becoming key elements of response and recovery.
+From wars to natural disasters, humanitarian crises are increasingly numerous and extreme.
+More than ever, innovative digital technologies such as AI are becoming paramount to life-saving response and recovery efforts all around the globe.

 In South Sudan, for example, war and economic turmoil have displaced 2.2 million people from their homes and left 7.7 million threatened by hunger, according to Human Rights Watch.
 The humanitarian aid group International Medical Corps is on the ground there — and it’s leveraging technology in order to help.
 With an app to track pharmaceutical supplies, it has lowered out-of-stock rates for medicines from 32% to just 3% while cutting wait times in its clinic from 85 minutes to 15 minutes.